aaronchu415/SPY-VIX-TradingAlgo/README.md

 ###### Setup:

 algo.py can be used directly on quantopian.com or through the Zipline API (http://www.zipline.io/appendix.html).
 If using zipline, proper data streams must be set up to get stock and backtesting data.
-Also some code moditifcation might need to be adopted to be used on Zipline.
+Also some code modification might need to be adopted to be used on Zipline.
 Also automatic deployment to live broker is not supported through zipline.

 ###### Summary: